john-reno/kDash/README.md

 # kDash
-A dashboard for your tablet, TV or web browser which allows you to view your Kiezelpay sales data via your API key.
+A web dashboard which allows you to view your Kiezelpay sales data via your API key.
 It's a heavily modified version of the [K·pay merchant API module](https://github.com/KiezelPay/fitbit_kpay_merchant_api).

 ## How does it work?